kasiazn/courses/Metagenomics/1511/tutorials/sc_genome_assembly.md

 The data that you will work with is paired-end Illumina reads.
 We have chosen to have you work with both HiSeq ( 2x100 bp - dataset 1 ) and MiSeq ( 2x250 bp - dataset 2 ) datasets.
 Both datasets were generated from the same single cell, hence allowing you to develop a feeling for what you might want to used in any potential future SCG project.
 In addition, there is a third MiSeq dataset (2x250 bp - dataset 3) that contains a completely new organism, which might be a bit more challenging to work with.
-You can chose to work with the latter dataset if you happen to have some extra time at the end of the tutorial.
+Depending on how much time you have at the end of the tutorial you can choose what you want to do.
+It would be good to at least take some time to think about what kind of analysis would give you answer to question 'What is this cell?'
+There are several more suggestions for optional exercises that you can choose if you happen to have some extra time at the end of the tutorial.

 ## Overview of steps in this exercise